-This OECD project will increase our understanding of the complex systemic inter-linkages between our climate, economic and financial systems, and provide country policy guidance to enhance resilience.
+This OECD project increases our understanding of the complex systemic inter-linkages between our climate, economic and financial systems, and provides country policy guidance to enhance resilience.

 IPAC supports country progress towards the transition to net-zero greenhouse gas emissions, through policy evaluation, targeted advice and best-practice sharing.